 |Elite status||Complimentary Hilton Honors Silver status.
 Spend $20,000 in one calendar year to earn Hilton Honors Gold status through the end of the next calendar year (enrollment required)||Complimentary Hilton Honors Gold status.
 Spend $40,000 in one calendar year to earn Hilton Honors Diamond status through the end of the next calendar year (enrollment required)||Complimentary Hilton Honors Diamond status (enrollment required)|

 |Not available on ValuePenguin||Not available on ValuePenguin|

 Hilton Honors American Express Aspire Card

-The Hilton Honors American Express Aspire Card is a premium credit card with a number of excellent perks, including automatic Hilton Diamond status.
+The Hilton Honors American Express Aspire Card is a premium credit card with a number of excellent perks, including automatic Hilton Diamond status (enrollment required).
 There are several Hilton credit cards, though the Hilton Honors American Express Aspire Card is the best of the bunch in terms of both earning and perks.

 The benefits of the Hilton Aspire card include:

 - A welcome offer where you can Earn 150,000 Hilton Honors Bonus Points after you spend $4,000 in purchases on the Card within your first 3 months of Card Membership.